brygit24/JavaScript-TESTBUILDER/README.md

+#### TESTBUILDER:

-#### TESTBUILDER: this in an exercise/assigment I completed as a Hack Reactor SSP student.
+#### this was an exercise/assigment I completed as a Hack Reactor SSP student.
 In this exercise, I use JavaScript, Mocha and Chai

 ### foo